-In April of 1973, a joint meeting of the Socio-Economic Committee of the AANS and the Congress of Neurological Surgeons was held in Los Angeles, CA. One of the items that came out of that meeting was a unanimous recommendation that every state with sufficient number of neurosurgeons organize a state neurosurgical society.
-Therefore, a meeting was called for all Texas neurosurgeons to attend a meeting on May 5, 1973 at the Fairmont Hotel in Dallas, TX.
+In April 1973, a joint meeting of the Socio-Economic Committee of the AANS and the Congress of Neurological Surgeons was held in Los Angeles, California.
+One of the items that came out of that meeting was a unanimous recommendation that every state with sufficient number of neurosurgeons organize a state neurosurgical society.
+As a result, a meeting was called for all Texas neurosurgeons to attend a meeting on May 5, 1973, at the Fairmont Hotel in Dallas, Texas.
 The result of that meeting was the creation of the Texas Association of Neurological Surgeons.

-For the last 30+ years, TANS and its volunteer members have been working tirelessly to advance the practice of neurosurgery throughout the State.
+For the last 30-plus years, TANS and its volunteer members have been working tirelessly to advance the practice of neurosurgery throughout the state.

 Member education, grassroot lobbying and patient advocacy are just a few of the cornerstones of the association.

 The purposes of the Texas Association of Neurological Surgeons is to: